elastic/kibana/rfcs/text/0006_management_section_service.md

 type Register = (
   id: string,
   title: string,
+  order?: number,
-  description: string, // not used in current UI, but possibly in future order?: number, euiIconType?: string, // takes precedence over `icon` property. icon?: string, // URL to image file; fallback if no `euiIconType`
+  euiIconType?: string, // takes precedence over `icon` property. icon?: string, // URL to image file; fallback if no `euiIconType`